Free Seeds & Transplants Program

 Every spring, Denver Urban Gardens provides free vegetable seeds and transplants to individuals, families, schools, and community organizations in order to ensure that everyone has access to healthy food.

-Click here to receive an email reminder for the 2015 program.
+The application period for 2015 has closed.
+Click here to receive an email reminder for the 2016 program.

 How it Works:

 - Locate your closest distribution center.
 Click here for a list and map of centers.

 - Applications are available at distribution centers in January 2015.
 Individuals interested in receiving free seeds and transplants can pick up applications from any of our 40 distribution centers.
 If you are applying on behalf of a group, you can pick up a group application from the Denver Urban Gardens office.